ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/hydrology_theory.md

 through aquifers, contributing to groundwater storage.
 Horizontal groundwater flow interacts with surface water bodies, influencing base flow in rivers and streams.

-## Links between hydrology and biotic-processes
+## Links between hydrology and biotic processes

 Understanding the interactions between hydrology and biota is essential for ecosystem management, conservation efforts, and predicting the impacts of environmental changes